gmc-code/PC-microbit-micropython/docs/breadboards/Potentiometer.rst

 ==========================

 | The potentiometer is a variable resistor.
 | Turn it one way to reduce the resistance.
-Turn it the otehr way to increase it.
+Turn it the other way to increase it.

 Model
 ----------------------------------------